winters27/Windows-Install-Simplified/README.md

 Once you have Chocolatey installed, you can use it to install your desired programs efficiently.
 Here's how you can install multiple programs at once using Chocolatey through CMD:

 1. Open the CMD with administrator privileges.
-2. Copy and paste the following command into the CMD window and press Enter:
+2. After modifying which programs you want, copy and paste the following command into the CMD window and press Enter:

 ```shell
 choco install googlechrome discord bitwarden steam geforce-experience amd-ryzen-master equalizerapo 7zip f.lux python qbittorrent vscode everything wiztree joytokey revo-uninstaller -y